nazar554/Scintillating.ProxyProtocol.Middleware/Scintillating.ProxyProtocol.Middleware/README.md

 * Note that it's impossible to accept both PROXY and non-PROXY connections on same port (specification forbids it).
 * If your proxy also does TLS offload then it's possible to force the connection to be detected as TLS.
-* When TLS-offloading `PP2_TYPE_ALPN` is required to detect ALPN for HTTP2 connections, however this library doesn't yet support it.
+* When TLS-offloading `PP2_TYPE_ALPN` is required to detect ALPN for HTTP2 connections, however not every sender supports it.
 You can use `DetectApplicationProtocolByH2Preface` as a workaround to detect protocol by presence of H2 client preamble, or use a single protocol (`Http1`/`Http2`) instead.
 * `IProxyProtocolFeature` will be set for all connections utilizing PROXY protocol.

 ```csharp